chirmstream/transcriber/README.md

     pip uninstall torch
     pip install torch

+If you are on MacOS you will need openssl 1.1

+    brew install openssl@1.1

+If that doesn't work you can try:

+    python3 -m pip install urllib3==1.26.6

 ### License
 ---
 Transcriber's code is released under the MIT license.
 See [LICENSE](https://github.com/chirmstream/transcriber/blob/main/LICENSE) for further details.